TOP Fire Extinguishers Comparison Table

 A Type C fire is a fire that involves combustible materials such as paper, wood, and cloth.
 This type of fire is the most common type of fire.
 It is important to have a marine fire extinguisher that is designed for this type of fire on board in case of an emergency.

-Which gas is used in boat fire extinguisher?
+Which gas is used in boat fire extinguishers?

 The gas that is used is carbon dioxide.
 This gas is used to put out fires.
 It is important to have a CO2 fire extinguisher on board in case of an electrical fire emergency.

-What should I do if my RV or camper catches on fire?
+What should I do if my boat catches on fire?

-If your RV or camper catches on fire, you will need to use a fire extinguisher to put it out.
+If your boat or yacht catches on fire, you will need to use a fire extinguisher to put it out.
 It is important to have at least one model on board in case of a fire emergency.
-If there is a fire on your boat or RV, you will need to use it to put it out.
+If there is a fire on your boat or yacht, you will need to use it to put it out.
 Having more than one product on board can be helpful in case of multiple fires.

 What is a Type A fire?